 The school also informs parents by SMS each day if a student is absent (unexplained) or late.
-Parents are able to reply by text to phone number 8567 3761 or by letter the next day.
+Parents are able to reply by text to the text to inform the reason for absence.
 This has been very successful in monitoring student absences and allowing parents and the school to work together.